cedar-policy/cedar-docs/docs/schema.md

 ### `memberOf`<a name="schema-actions-memberOf"></a>

-Specifies a list of identifiers for groups the action is a member of.
+Specifies a list of action entity groups the action is a member of.
 The `memberOf` component is optional.
 If omitted, it means the action is a member of no action groups.

 The following schema snippet shows an action named `viewAlbum` that is a member of the action group called `viewImages`.